 All the casualties were married men from the Grantham area, several with young families.
-This accident, therefore, had a more profound effect on the town and on local railway families than the high speed mail train derailment of September 1906, in which there were no casualties from the local area, although the latter has received greater attention from railway historians.
+This accident, therefore, had a more profound effect on the town and on local railway families than the high speed mail train derailment of September 1906 (in which there were no casualties from the local area), although it has received much more attention from railway historians.

 The following men lost their lives at the scene: